open-component-model/ocm-spec/doc/01-model/02-elements-toplevel.md

 A component version may refer to other component versions by adding a *reference* to the component version.

-A *reference* does not have a blob but it has:
+A *reference* does not have a blob, but it has:

 - an *Identity* in the context of the component version
 - a set of labels
 - an optional digest

--
-A reference element has the following fields:
+A `references` element has the following fields:

 - **`name`** (required) *string*